osaosemwen/cloudapplication-kubernetes/README.md

 this gives: deployment "nginx" image updated

+# Lastly:
-Lastly, we can edit a deployment. we make the changes on the yaml file and edit the deployment simply using edit in our case this is version3 shown below: This will take u to a vim edit page:
+we can edit a deployment. we make the changes on the yaml file and edit the deployment simply using edit in our case this is version3 shown below: This will take u to a vim edit page:

 $ kubectl edit deployment nginx --record